MadBrozzeR/queue/README.md

 which should decide how to deal whith each event type.
 After current operation decides whether its job is done, it can pass control to the next operation in queue.

-## Queue instance
+### NetQueue instance

-Queue instance is an entry point and communicate interface for external processes.
+NetQueue instance is an entry point and communicate interface for external processes.
 Constructor doesn't accept any argument.

 ```
+const NetQueue = require('mbr-queue').NetQueue;

-const queue = new Queue();
+const queue = new NetQueue();
 ```

 ### queue.push